Release Notes¶

 can be used to compute the parameter gradient of the output using the

 derivatives of the solutions.
-Alternatively, for a StationaryModel
+Alternatively, for a StationaryModel and a linear output, an

 adjoint variable can be used to speed up the computation of the gradient

-(see _compute_output_d_mu
+(see _compute_output_d_mu).

 Neural network reductor for non-stationary problems¶